Dark blue background with icons depicting cloud compliance including a shield with a checkmark, clouds, lock, and a computer screen.

 Increased cloud usage also opens the door to shadow IT if employees use cloud technology without explicit approval.
 This term may sound scary, but in practice shadow IT could be as simple as purchasing additional cloud storage without proper approval.
 Left unchecked, shadow IT can lead to lost data, an increased attack surface, and non-compliance.

-Fast-paced adoption of cloud applications and services is also compounding the risk of shadow data, which refers to sensitive data that is not being tracked or managed.
+Fast-paced adoption of cloud apps and services is also compounding the risk of shadow data, which refers to sensitive data that is not being tracked or managed.
 Shadow data increases compliance risk, especially in multi-cloud environments.

 Over-reliance on cloud service provider’s security